parente/bof/README.md

 * [X] As an authenticated user, I want to edit my flock details
 * [ ] As an admin, I want to seed suggested flock locations
 * [ ] As an admin, I want to deploy the app
+* [ ] As an admin, I want control over content
+* [ ] As an admin, I want control over users accounts

 ### Bonus